Published On: June 4, 2025

 • Any relationships between the child and extended family

 In some cases, the court will also consider the child’s preferences, depending on whether the child has made them through their assigned Attorney for the Child.
-Older children’s preferences may be given more weight but until the child is 18, the final decision when it comes to custody is still decided by the court.
+Older children’s preferences may be given more weight, but until the child is 18, the final decision when it comes to custody is still decided by the court.

 If the parents do not agree on the terms of the custody order or there have been significant changes to the circumstances since the custody order was served, either parent can file a petition for modification.
 Unless they can substantiate the changes and provide evidence, the court is not likely to change its decision regarding the custody order.